rick salomon record breaking pot 1200x800-without-read

 Salomon’s c-bet and size is very good.
 The fact that he goes with a large sizing is even better because he is up against an amateur player and his hand is really strong, dominating a lot of hands from his opponent’s range.

 Hernandez’s call is good given that he has a good chunk of equity and will also be able to bluff profitably if his opponent checks back on certain turns.
-Check-raising is a good option as well, but he may want to have a slightly stronger hand to do so, like holding the Q♣️ or a T♣️ in his hand that gives him that extra few percentages of equity.
+Check-raising is a good option as well, but he may want to have a slightly stronger hand to do so, like holding the Q♣️ or a T♣️ in his hand that gives him an extra few percentages of equity.

 Turn